Erawan Museum in Samut Prakan

 Image credit: @v1rtualtravel

-The Erawan elephant is believed and respected as the vehicle of Indra, the king of gods.
+The Erawan elephant is believed to be and respected as the vehicle of Indra, the king of gods.
 According to Ramayana Legend, Erawan is a spotless white elephant with over 33 heads.
 Each head is said to have 7 ivory tusks, which filled palaces where gods and goddesses resided.
 However, most artists depict Erawan as a three-headed elephant.

 Everyday, people from all over the country bring fruits to worship the sacred vehicle and to wish for success.